 Working while studying

-If you’re coming to study in Romania from the EU/EEA or Switzerland, you have the right to live and work in Romania.
-As a non-EU student with a study visa in Romania, you can take on paid part-time work while you are on the course, as long as you have a residency permit.
+If you’re coming to study in Romania from the EU/EEA or Switzerland, you have the right to live and work there.
+As a non-EU student with a student visa in Romania, you can take on paid part-time work while you are on the programme, as long as you have a residency permit.

-You can prove that you’ll be able to meet this minimum in a number of ways:
+You can prove that you’ll be able to meet this minimum through these ways:

-- A guarantor’s letter – someone who promises to pay your expenses if you can’t meet the minimum requirement
+- a guarantor’s letter from someone who promises to pay your expenses if you can’t meet the minimum requirement